craigsdennis/notebooks-cloudflare-workers-ai/deepseek-coder-exploration.md

 ### Experimental: Extract data into JSON

 No need to threaten the model or bring grandma into the prompt.
+Get back JSON in the format you want.

 ```python